United States Army Counterintelligence Command: Uniform and firearms

 ACI Active duty Special Agents within the United States are authorized to wear civilian business attire and may carry firearms in the performance of their investigative duties.
 In tactical and combat environments, they are authorized to wear the Army Combat Uniform, tactical civilian attire, or attire that supports the operational security of their mission.
-When agents wear the Army Combat Uniform they are authorized to replace rank insignia with Department of the Army Civilian "U.S." insignia.
+When agents wear the Army Combat Uniform they may be authorized to replace rank insignia with Department of the Army Civilian "U.S." insignia to mask their rank.
 Given the broad range of CI activities, specific assignments will dictate what clothing is appropriate, which may be civilian attire local to the area of operation.
 Although agents may be issued other weapons on special assignments, they are generally assigned a standard SIG Sauer M18 compact pistol.
 For combat environments, special agents are also typically issued the M4 carbine.